yingsiqin/SplitLohmannPytorch/README.md

 # Split-Lohmann in Pytorch

-This is the python implementation of [Split-Lohmann Multifocal Displays](https://imaging.cs.cmu.edu/split_lohmann/).
+This is the pytorch implementation of [Split-Lohmann Multifocal Displays](https://imaging.cs.cmu.edu/split_lohmann/).
 For the simulation code in matlab, please refer to [our original code release repo](https://github.com/Image-Science-Lab-cmu/SplitLohmann).

 ## Getting Started